ngtranminhtuan/classifier/README.md

 Because this problem is multi-class, so I'm using nn.CrossEntropyLoss.
 (If multi-label, need to use Binary Cross Entropy and Sigmoid).

 ## The training code itself, i.e., the optimizer, default hyperparameters, epochs, etc.
-+ We can load the best model and continue to training.
++ We can load the best model and continue to train.
-+ Optimizer: In small datasets, I choose SGD, we can try Adam or switch based to convergence rate.
++ Optimizer: In small datasets, I choose SGD, we can try Adam or switch based on convergence rate.
 + optimizer = optim.SGD(model.parameters(), lr=0.001, momentum=0.9)
 + patience = 200 (For early stopping avoid overfitting)
 + num_epochs=500